Everest Three High Passes Trek

 Location and Accessibility of the trek

-Duration and Route for the Everest Three Pass Trek
+Everest Three Pass Trek Duration & Route

-The Everest Three High passes Trekking tour takes around 19 days to complete depending on acclimatization days and your pace.
+The Everest Three High passes Trekking tour takes around 19 days to complete, depending on the itinerary, acclimatization requirements, and planned rest days.
 The route starts from Lukla to Namche Bazaar, and continues towards Kongma La Pass then Everest Base Camp.
 After reaching Everest Base Camp, it goes to Kala Patthar, moves toward Cho La Pass and continues toward Gokyo Lakes.
 From Gokyo Lakes, it reaches Renjo La Pass then Thame, and finally back to Lukla.
+The entire route covers a distance of approximately 160 to 180 km in total.

 Altitude Sickness and Remedies on this Everest Region Trekking